complex-circuit/FOX/README.md

 DTMF decoder ...continued : Q1 goes with pin 5 on Arduino, The headphone jack goes to the headphone/earpone connector on radio

-PTT control : Future Enhancement
+PTT control : Pin 10 on Arduino

 Warnings
 --------